 - Week 2: Continue 1-minute tests + add 2-minute tests.
 Track both speeds.

-- Week 3: Practice common words for 10 minutes before tests.
+- Week 3: Practice common words for 10 minutes before your tests.

-- Week 4: Compare Week 4 scores with Week 1.
+- Week 4: Compare your Week 4 scores with Week 1.
 You should see 5-10 WPM improvement!

 - After Week 4: Claim your free certificate to celebrate your progress!

-📈 Gross WPM vs Net WPM - What's the Difference?
+📈 Gross WPM vs Net WPM - What is the Difference?

-When you take a typing test, you'll often see two numbers: Gross WPM and Net WPM.
-Here's the difference:
+When you take a typing test, you will often see two numbers: Gross WPM and Net WPM.
+Here is the difference:

 Gross WPM (Raw Speed): Your total typing speed without considering errors.